tomcam/py4webcasts/docs/glossary.md

 [//]: # "[templates directory](#templates-directory)"
 [//]: # "validator"
 [//]: # "view"
+[//]: # "yatl"

 ## action

-An action is a public function in a controller file that processes an HTTP request.
+An action is a public function in a [controller](#controller) file that processes an HTTP request.
 In py4web the action returns either a string or a dictionary.
-The py4web `@action` [decorator](#decorator) routes HTTP requests.
+The py4web `@action` [decorator](#decorator) routes HTTP requests, mapping them to controller functions.

 ### @action Examples: